alcinnz/Odysseus/README.md

-Oddysseus Web Browser
+Odysseus Web Browser
 ====================

 **Designed for elementary OS**

-At the moment Oddysseus is quite rudimentary and does not yet support browser history or bookmarks.
+At the moment Odysseus is quite rudimentary and does not yet support browser history or bookmarks.
 That said it's still quite comfortable for normal browsing.

 Design Principles
 -----------------